 “What if…” He trailed off, his expression closing in.

 “What if what, Dad?”
-Her voice was sharp as she faced him.
+Her voice was sharp.
 “What if I drown?
 Don’t worry!
 I probably won’t even get close enough to the water for that.
 I can hardly think about being in the sea without practically hyperventilating.
 Happy?”
 Her voice cracked.

 They stared at each other, both white faced.
 His intense blue eyes widened as if seeing her properly for the first time in years.